workflow4metabolomics/xcms/galaxy/xcms_xcmsset/README.rst

 Changelog/News
 --------------

+**Version 2.2.0 - 19/10/2017**

+- NEW: The TIC and BPC is new exported as tabular files to be visualized using MultiQC.

 **Version 2.1.0 - 22/02/2017**

 - NEW: The W4M tools will be able now to take as input a single file.
 It will allow to submit in parallel several files and merge them afterward using "xcms.xcmsSet Merger" before "xcms.group".